Introduction

 Lack of Integration

-AI performs best when connected to existing workflows and systems.
+AI works best when tied to daily workflows and systems.

 Measuring the Wrong Metrics

-Businesses sometimes track technical metrics instead of business outcomes.
+Firms sometimes track tech stats instead of business results.

 - Model accuracy